Applications for the APHL-CDC Environmental Health Laboratory Fellowship summer 2023 cohort will open in fall 2022.

 - Applicants must have completed a minimum of a bachelor’s degree by the program start date.

-online portal.
 The application includes a curriculum vitae or resume, narrative statement, unofficial transcripts (official transcripts will be required prior to start date), proof of US citizenship or permanent resident status, and three letters of recommendation.
 It is the responsibility of the applicant to ensure all materials are received by the application deadline.

 APHL member state, local and territorial public health laboratories, environmental, chemical, agricultural and food safety laboratories, and occasionally federal laboratories, are eligible to host bioinformatics fellows.
 Laboratory staff interested in applying to host a fellow should review the